 Adaptive clothing for seniors are specially designed to make dressing easier and more accessible for those living with physical and cognitive changes, including limited mobility, reduced motor function, and forms of dementia.
 These garments often are designed with features such as magnetic closures, adjustable waistbands, and special zippers that can increase accessibility and simplify and ease the dressing process.
 They’re often made of lightweight materials that not only can be more comfortable than traditional clothing, but also help protect sensitive skin that might tear or become easily irritated.

-Quality adaptive clothing balances functionality with style.
+Quality adaptive clothing for men and adaptive clothing for women balances functionality with style.
 For those who’ve done some shopping around, you know that too many adaptive garments are anything but discreet.
 While it’s easy to find adaptive clothing online, it’s much harder to find clothes that your loved ones will actually be excited to wear.
 But, much is changing in this space.
 Well-designed adaptive apparel empowers you to continue to wear the clothes that look and feel like you – to maintain your sense of self.

 Many adaptive-clothing items are specifically designed around age-related factors, including joint pain, reduced mobility, motor skills, and cognition.
 The best of these specialized garments allow seniors to maintain their independence and style.